epmoyer/cascade/README.md

 ## Current Status

-Cascade has been in active use for over a year as a proprietary closed source project.
+Cascade has been in active use for over two years as a proprietary closed source project.
 This open source version (beginning with v2.0.0) is a **Beta** deployment to get the release, install, documentation, and reference server deployment operational before going "Live".
 If you are one of the people I am working with directly then you should be using this release/documentation/reference server.
 If you have stumbled upon this project on your own then you are welcome to make use of it; just realize that some of the documentation may be lacking right now.
 Notably weak areas are:

 - Deployment instructions for setting up a custom server
 - Deployment instructions for running a local instance